therealchjones/mffer/docs/README.md

 The project currently includes multiple components:

--   a [shell script](docs/autoextract.md) to obtain the Marvel Future Fight data files
+-   a [shell script](apkdl.md) to obtain the Marvel Future Fight program files
--   a [shell script](docs/../autoanalyze.md) to decompile and evaluate the program files
+-   a [shell script](autoanalyze.md) to decompile and evaluate the program files
--   a [.NET console app](docs/mffer.md) to parse the data files into an open and usable format
+-   a [.NET console app](mffer.md) to obtain and parse the Marvel Future Fight data files into an open and usable format
--   a [web app](docs/webapp.md) to present and use the game data
+-   a [web app](webapp.md) to present and use the game data

 The objectives of this umbrella project are: